streamdata-gallery-organizations/aws-route-53/_listings/aws-route-53/20130401geolocationcontinentcodecontinentcodeampcountrycodecountrycodeampsubdivisioncodesubdivisioncode-get-openapi.md

       parameters:
       - in: body
         name: CallerReference
-        description: "A unique string that identifies the request and that allows failed\t\t\tCreateHostedZone requests to be retried without the risk of executing the\t\t\toperation twice"
+        description: A unique string that identifies the request and that allows failedCreateHostedZone requests to be retried without the risk of executing theoperation twice
         schema:
           $ref: '#/definitions/holder'
       - in: body